PierreG25/Spot-analysis/README.md

 General idea:

-The day-ahead electricity price is determined by supply and demand.
-For each hour, the marginal plant needed to satisfy the demand, determined the price.
-Thus, the price is the marginal cost associated to that last plant.
-Therefore, to see this functionnement, we plot a chart with the marginal cost of each plant by the cumulative capacity, with plant sorted by marginal cost, called the merit order curve.
-Thus, as mention previously, for each hour we can estimate the electricity price by matching supply and demand.

-In this case:
+Producers submit bids that reflect their short-run marginal costs.
+These bids are ordered from lowest to highest and plotted against cumulative capacity.
+For any given hour, electricity demand is placed on this curve.
+The point where demand meets supply indicates which plant — the marginal plant — must be activated.
+Its marginal cost sets the price.
+This explains why low-cost renewables, by shifting the curve to the right, tend to reduce wholesale prices: the so-called merit order effect.
+In this project, the merit order curve is used to build a stylized representation of price formation in the French day-ahead market.
+For each hour, demand is matched to the cumulative supply curve, and the marginal technology is identified to approximate the market-clearing price.

+Several simplifying assumptions were necessary:

 A few hypothesis have been made (because of missing data):
-- Marginal costs are said to be constant in time
+- Marginal costs are assumed constant over time
-- All marginal costs from the same sources (e.g., nuclear plant, solar plant, ...) are said to be constant
+- All plants of the same technology share the same marginal cost
-- Importation of electricity is not considered
+- Imports and exports are not considered
-- If load exceed supply we assume the last plant set the price
+- If demand exceeds supply, the last plant sets the price

+This framework cannot capture all real-world dynamics (fuel price volatility, cross-border flows, unit constraints), but it provides an intuitive and transparent way to illustrate how demand, generation mix, and technology costs interact to shape electricity prices.

 <p align="center">
   <img src="figures/merit_order_curve.png" alt="Plot 1" height="270"/>